 Alexa, Siri, Cortana, Google.
 The rise of home assistants, wearable tech devices and smart speaker functionality have made this series of bizarre names an integral part of most modern homes.
-It’s predicted that in 2020, over half of Google searches will be voice searches, and this figure is set to rise dramatically to around 80% by 2021.
+It was predicted that in 2020, over half of Google searches would be voice searches, and this figure is set to rise dramatically to around 80% over the course of 2021.

 What is voice search?